La5te2/ChessAI/Melano.md

 Checkpoints serialize the online model used for inference.
 Training reconstructs the EMA target encoder from the online model and updates it after each optimizer step.

 Each training invocation initializes a new Melano model. `--channels` and `--blocks` determine its width and depth.
+A positive `--max-steps` limits the number of optimizer steps, while a zero or negative value allows `--epochs` to determine the training length.
 Checkpoints are written atomically by renaming a completed temporary file.
 Each checkpoint contains top-level keys `model` and `arch`.
 The `arch` entry records the architecture identifier, channel count, block count and action-space size.

 `--precision` accepts `fp32` or `bf16` and defaults to `fp32`.
 CUDA forward computation uses BF16 in `bf16` mode.
 The policy softmax, all loss calculations, metric accumulation and checkpoint parameters use FP32.
 CUDA training batches use pinned host memory.